 You’re going to smell – how to stay clean

 Don’t bother with the fancy soaps and deodorants – if you are hiking a long way – you’ll sweat and smell.
-Basically all I’d recommend is bringing a small amount of Campsuds.
-If you need this it will serve as an all purpose cleaner for washing yourself, your clothes and your kit.
-However don’t jump in the nearest lake and start washing yourself with soap.
+Basically, all I’d recommend is bringing a small amount of Campsuds.
+If you need this it will serve as an all-purpose cleaner for washing yourself, your clothes, and your kit.
+However, don’t jump in the nearest lake and start washing with soap.
 Bring water back from the source and use something like a bandanna to give yourself a clean-up.
 Rinse the bandanna away from the water source too.
 Again this is all part of leave no trace and making sure you don’t get soap into the water sources.

 If you are all set on your hygiene and medical kits for backpacking, check out some of my other gear recommendations.

-You’ll see huge variation in medical kits that folks will take on trail.
+You’ll see a huge variation in medical kits that folks will take on trail.
 From those that way just a few ounces – to something that looks more like the inside of an ambulance.
-This seems to be one area where folks want to be over prepared.
+This seems to be one area where folks want to be over-prepared.

-A couple of years ago I took a wilderness first aid class (these are excellent if you are going to be in the backcountry – NOLS runs excellent classes, often in conjunction with REI) and outside of the smallest of cuts and ailments the overriding message was just focus on stopping the bleeding.
+A couple of years ago I took a wilderness first aid class (these are excellent if you are going to be in the backcountry – NOLS runs excellent classes, often in conjunction with REI), and outside of the smallest of cuts and ailments, the overriding message was just focused on stopping the bleeding.
 That’s helped me hone my first aid kit a lot.